neeraj-21/Recogniseface/index.md

 This is an introduction page for a face recognition as authentication product.
 This is an ongoing project.
-You can stay tuned to keep a watch on the progress of the interesting updates.
+You can visit this page to stay tuned to the future updates.

 ## About